nick22d/nxdomain_attack/README.md

 # nxdomain_attack
-This is a bash script designed to carry out an NXDOMAIN attack.
+This is a bash script designed to carry out an NXDOMAIN attack, and more specifically, the random subdomain attack variant.

 # Usage